 Employees are expected to provide at least two weeks notice in writing to their supervisor to preserve a positive relationship with the University.
-If you have more than one year of service and you do provide the minimum two weeks notice of resignation, you will be paid for any unused vacation.
+If you have more than one year of service and you do provide the minimum two weeks notice of resignation, you will be paid a pro-rated share of your vacation days as explained under the Vacation Policy.
 If you do not give the minimum two weeks notice, pay for your vacation time will be forfeited.

 You may initiate or you might be asked to participate in an exit interview with a Human Resources representative prior to your last day of work.
 This visit will give you a chance to provide the University with your candid feedback about University operations and programs.
 Additionally, if you so desire, representative will review the status of your insurance and retirement benefits.